agargaro/three.ez/docs/docs/tutorial/rendering/smart-rendering.md

 # Smart Rendering

-Smart rendering allows a frame to be rendered only when it is needed, which is especially useful when using mostly static scenes, optimizing performance and reducing unnecessary computational overhead.
+Smart rendering allows frames to be rendered only when necessary, making it especially valuable for mostly static scenes. <br />
+This optimization enhances performance and minimizes unnecessary computational overhead.

-## How does it work?
+## How It Works

-A `needRender` property is added to each `Scene` object. <br />
+A `needRender` property is introduced for each `Scene` object. <br />
-If the smart rendering mode is on, the `needRender` flag is reset after each rendering. <br />
+When smart rendering is enabled, the `needRender` flag is reset after each rendering. <br />
 This property is automatically set to **true** when specific events occur within the scene:

 - Changes in object `position`, `scale`, and `rotation`